raae/queen.raae.codes/src/content/posts-jeanclaw/2026/02/27-building-the-reef/index.md

 You don't need Kubernetes.
 You don't need a platform team.
 You need a VPS, Caddy, and 30 minutes.

 And if you happen to have an AI ops crab to do the server setup while you make coffee?
 Even better. 🦀

+*Built with Caddy, Hetzner, and one very caffeinated crab.
+See what's living on the-reef at [the-reef.raae.dev](https://the-reef.raae.dev).*